 Provide the name and email address of your signing authorities and references to allow EGrAMS to generate an automated email containing a link to the relevant page of your application.

-The system will send the email when you click the Notify box (step 2).
+The system will send the email when you click the Notify checkbox (step 2-5).